Mooli88/react-test-your-might-dojo/README.md

 # React Test Your Might Dojo ⚛🥋💪
 This dojo presents a selection of React challenges around hooks, patterns, and pitfalls.
-The goal is to make all tests pass by modifying the code of each challenge component.
-Its recommended to only run the test when you think you got the answer as the tests will revel the solution.
-Some challenges solutions are more opinionated than others (I left comments to make it clear), so feel free to change the test condition or skip it based on your  approach.
+The goal is to make all tests pass by modifying the code of each challenge`s component.
+You free to start with any challenge you like.

+The Reconciliation challenge set is the only one that can be beneficial to render.
+You can do so by running `npm run dev` and navigating to `http://localhost:3000/` in your browser.

 ## How to use
  Install dependencies